Decoherence and Landauer's Principle in Qubit-Cavity Quantum-Field-Theory Interaction: Conclusion

 In \cite{Xu:2021buk} the qubit in accelerated motion (Unruh effect) was also studied.
 Since the contribution of the acceleration comes from the $|I_{-,j}|^2$ term, this does not affect any of our conclusions.
 Recently decoherence was proposed as a mean to detect the Unruh effect \cite{Nesterov2020}.
 We believe that the analysis of qubit-QFT interaction and decoherence can be applied to more contexts, both theoretical and experimental, to deepen our understanding of quantum phenomena.
 If we use harmonic oscillators instead of qubit to be the system, the interaction can also be solved non-perturbatively in the framework of Gaussian quantum mechanics \cite{Adesso2007,Adesso2014,Xu:2021ihm}.

 We previously mentioned that QFT formulation can describe all fundamental interactions except gravity.
 However, gravity can also induce decoherence either via classical or quantum gravitational fluctuations, although a clear understanding of gravitational decoherence is still lacking.
-See e.g. \cite{Bassi:2017szd,Anastopoulos:2021jdz} for review in this area.
+See, e.g., \cite{Bassi:2017szd,Anastopoulos:2021jdz} for reviews and \cite{Petruzziello2022} for recent development in this area.
 Future space-based experiments could help to further understand gravitational decoherence and possibly checking the predictions of different quantum theories \cite{2111.05441}.
 It is worth remarking that, just as classical thermodynamics is intimately related to classical gravity (e.g., Jacobson derived Einstein field equations assuming the Bekenstein-Hawking entropy and the first law of thermodynamics \cite{J}), quantum information is also expected to play important roles in quantum gravity \cite{2203.07117}.
 In fact, recently it was discovered that black holes would eventually decohere any quantum superpositions \cite{2205.06279}.
+Recent studies also included the storage of quantum information at finite temperature in holographic conformal field theories \cite{Banerjee2022}.
 As Landauer's principle is one of the bridges between thermodynamics and quantum information, understanding it better in more realistic quantum interactions, such as those involving decoherence, is a first tiny step towards the grand goal of quantum gravity.
 We hope to pursue these gravitational connections in our future research.

 Finally, let us mention that in the present work we have only considered the original bound of Landauer's principle: $\Delta Q\geqslant T_E\Delta S$.
-If we add more conditions to the previous four assumptions mentioned in the Introduction, we may get a tighter bound \cite{Goold2015,Timpanaro2020,Hashimoto:2022lbb}.
+If we add more conditions to the previous four assumptions mentioned in the Introduction, we may get a tighter bound \cite{Goold2015,Timpanaro2020,Hashimoto:2022lbb,Vu:2022}.
+The motivation of the these works, including the original paper of Reeb and Wolf \cite{Reeb2013}, are to give some estimates of the evolutionary process of a certain class of systems, i.e. the corresponding bound.
+These are more general and applicable to a wider range of discussions, allowing us to have a general idea of system evolution without knowing all detailed information about the whole system.
+In the present work, however, the system is uniquely determined, so that in principle the corresponding physical quantities can be determined directly.
+We can directly calculate $\Delta Q$ and $\Delta S$ and thus verify Landauer's principle.